joonkim0625/blog-backend/README.md

-This is a backend server for my blog using Node/Postgresql/Sequelize.
+This is a backend server for my blog using Node.js with Express.
+This blog is deployed on Heroku.